Customer Sentiment Analysis: Redefine your Customer Journey

 Customer sentiment analysis – what is it?

-Simply put, it is a process by which you can determine how your customers really feel about your products & services by analysing their behaviour and language when they discuss your products on the internet.
+Simply put, customer sentiment analysis is a process by which you can determine how your customers really feel about your products & services by analysing their behaviour and language when they discuss your products on the internet.
 It is largely driven by automated artificial intelligence keyword processing or NLP algorithms based on machine-learning and big data analytics.
 But more on that later on.

 To give a simple example, you have customers who have reviewed your services on a review website, discussed it on Facebook with friends, searched on google for similar services, and been to your website (and that of a competitor) multiple times.
 Customer Sentiment Analysis (CSA) helps you to learn what your customer is really thinking of your service.
 It offers companies more insights into how to effectively manage and target their existing and new customers.